 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Accidental Innuendo: So, in Platinum, you get a villa.
+In Platinum, you get a villa.
 You can buy furniture for it.
 When you mix records, sometimes your friends will find a TV program that is examining furniture you have.
 Sometimes they say that you have a "nice rack".

-REGIGIGAS can't get it going because of its Slow Start!
+Regigigas can't get it going because of its Slow Start!

 The evolutions of previous Gen Pokémon (especially Gen 1 Pokémon like Rhydon) got heavy flak when first introduced, often called unnecessary and abominations of the older Mons.
 Over time, more people joined the side that recognized them as redemptions to Mons considered mediocre to forgettable beforehand.

 Crosses the Line Twice: A variation from the fandom regarding Drifblim, with Hilarious in Hindsight thrown into the mix.
 Nicknaming either it or its prevo "Hindenburg" (and having either one of them with the Explosion attack) was already a pretty common joke, but then they got an exclusive Dream World Ability, Flare Boost, that increases their Special Attack while Burned — and right in step with the games that debut the series's equivalent of America, too.
-Oh, the Humanity!...
+Oh, the Humanity!....

+Draco in Leather Pants: Cyrus; the fangirls have latched onto him and won't let go, both in and out of game.
 Game Freak themselves seemed to want the players to feel sorry for him by adding his grandfather to Platinum and telling us about his sad, oppressive past.
 Of course, not too much, since we still want to beat him and put a stop to his plans...

 Evil Is Cool: Cyrus may have been beyond redemption, but some find him to be badass.